kevgo/vscode-markdown-ide/README.md

 [Tikibase](https://github.com/kevgo/tikibase) is a linter for wikis and knowledge bases implemented as a collection of Markdown files.
-Markdown IDE can
+Markdown IDE can run Tikibase for you and highlight its findings inside VSCode.

 #### configuration